D.C. activists once wrote letters to name MLK Library. They did it again to push out Jeff Bezos.

 It was the city’s first permanent tribute to King.
 The library would later be designated a historic landmark.

-Today, MLK Library reflects this activism, even as it recently underwent a three-and-a half year, $211 million renovation.
+Today, MLK Library reflects this activism, even as it recently underwent a three-and-a half-year, $211 million renovation.

 The library’s fourth floor hosts exhibits on civil rights leaders such as King and highlights D.C.’s history, from go-go music to Marion Barry to the ongoing fight for statehood.
 A library system fundraising drive in the 1980s yielded $500,000, part of which paid for a 56-by-7-foot mural illustrating King’s life.
 That mural remains prominently displayed in the library lobby.